surge-synthesizer/surge-synthesizer.github.io/surge-manual/Surge.md

   - **Send + Master** - The send and master-effects are disabled.
   - **All** – All effects are disabled.

-**Master volume** controls the last gain stage before the output.
+**Master Volume** controls the last gain stage before the output.
 The VU-meter above it shows the output-level and will become red if it goes above 0 dBFS.